Introducing Stories in Motion

 Students being by creating a character to represent them in these stories, then choose from twelve different topics to create a personalized narrative using dialogue and thought options.
 These topics include anxiety, bullying, cooperating, coping, friendship, joining in, listening, personal space, perspective taking, sportsmanship, stop and think, and transitions.

 In the example to the right, students react to a bullying situation on the playground.

 How would your student react if asked to do something inappropriate, embarrassing, or even dangerous?

 Stories in Motion helps students think through these scenarios before they experience them in real life.

-And an assistant provides positive reinforcement along the way.
+And an in game assistant provides positive reinforcement along the way!

 Once they complete a story, students can print a personalized comic book containing the entire story and a highlight card with the key points to use as prompts.

 Note: Stories in Motion is one of five online, social emotional learning interventions.